A free boundary model for transport induced neurite growth: Conclusion Outlook

 \section{Conclusion \& Outlook}

 We have introduced a free boundary model for the dynamics of developing neurons based on a coupled system of partial- and ordinary differential equations.
-We provided an existence and uniqueness result for weak solutions and also presented a finite volume scheme in order to simulate the model.
-The in silico experiments we perform demonstrate the capability of the model to produce important effect observed in real experiments, based on a conjectured coupling mechanism between growth cones and soma.
+We provided an existence and uniqueness result for weak solutions and also presented a finite volume scheme in order to simulate the model. {Our results show that the model is able to reproduce behaviour such as retraction-elongation cycles on scales comparable to those observed in experimental measurements as shown in Section \ref{sec:experiment2}.
+On the other hand, the numerical results show that the density of vesicles within the neurites is, for most of the time, rather small.
+Thus, the effect of the non-linear transport term that we added may be questioned and indeed, rerunning the simulations with linear transport yields rather similar results.
+It remains to be analysed if such low vesicle densities are biologically reasonable and thus offer the opportunity to simplify the model.}

-A natural question that arises at this point is what can be learned form these results.
-We think that while the transport mechanisms within the neurites as well as the growth and shrinkage are reasonable and fixed, most of the behaviour of the model is encoded in the coupling conditions.
+A further natural question that arises at this point is what can be learned form these results.
+We think that while the transport mechanisms within the neurites as well as the growth and shrinkage are reasonable and fixed (up to the discussion about linear vs. non-linear transport above), most of the behaviour of the model is encoded in the coupling via the boundary conditions.
 These, on the other hand, allow for a large variety of choice out of which it will be difficult to decide which is the one actually implemented in a real cell.
-Furthermore, as the model is focused on transport, many other effects (e.g. due to protein regulation) are neglected.
-Thus, as a next step for future work, we propose to consider these coupling as unknown parameters that need to be learned using experimental data that comes from experiments.
+Thus, as a next step for future work, we propose to consider these couplings as unknown parameters that need to be learned using experimental data that come from experiments.
 We are confident that this will allow to identify possible interactions between soma and growth cones and will give new insight into the actual mechanisms at work.

+Finally we remark that as our model only focuses on the role of vesicle transport, many other effects are neglected and clearly our approach is nowhere near a complete description of the process of neurite outgrowth.
+To this end, we plan to extend our model further in the future, adding effects such as the role of microtubule assembly as well as chemical signals, which are neglected so far.